About Me

 Based on my inventions, I have founded a spin-off company ScarTec Therapeutics, which is developing novel peptide therapeutics for the treatment of organ fibrosis and tumor stroma.
 ScarTec has received NWO Take-off phase-1, phase-2 and H2020 SME phase-1 funding.

-Besides this, I am currently serving as the President of Controlled Release Society (CRS) chapter for BeNeLux and France region.
+It was my honour to serve as the President of Controlled Release Society (CRS) local chapter for BeNeLux and France from 2021-2023.

 Expertise